linkerd/website/linkerd.io/content/2/features/automatic-mtls.md

 contains an initial certificate with the pod's identity set to its ServiceAccount, and the actual service account token, so that `identity` can validate that the CSR is valid.
-Once validation has succeeded, the signed trust bundle is returned to the proxy, which can use it as both a client and server.
+Once validation has succeeded, the signed trust bundle is returned to the proxy, which can use it as both a client and server certificate.

 These certificates are scoped to 24 hours and will be dynamically refreshed using the same mechanism.